learn-academy-2021-charlie/week-4-assessment-celoazevedo/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. PostgreSQL:
+1. PostgreSQL: it is an open source object-relational database.

-2. Ruby on Rails:
+2. Ruby on Rails: it is a server-side web application framework.
+It gives ruby the power to build the default structures of a database, a web service and web pages.
+It makes the process easier becuase it gives Ruby all of these built in functionalities.

-3. CRUD:
+3. CRUD: Create, Read, Update and Delete.
+This is where the fun begins!
+We will now be able to communicate with databases and to get info from the web and display it on our web apps! 🥳

-4. ORM:
+4. ORM: Object Relational Mapper. -- I dont really understad this...

-5. Active Record:
+5. Active Record: provide and interface and binding between that tables in a relational database and the Ruby program code that manipulates database records.
+Each Active Record Object has CRUD methods for database access.